Mercedes CLA review - Practicality, comfort and boot space

 Interior storage is much the same as the A-Class hatch – a good-sized central cubby under the armrest and decent-sized door bins.
 Two cupholders are located ahead of the car’s infotainment controls.

 The Mercedes CLA Coupe measures in at 4,695mm long, 1,999mm wide (including mirrors) and 1,430mm tall.
 The Shooting Brake estate version is more or less the same size, save for a few extra millimetres in height.
-AMG versions of both ride lower and have marginally wider track.
 For comparison, the BMW 2 Series Gran Coupe is slightly longer at 4,526mm and wider at 2,081mm including mirrors, while total height is a little lower as standard at 1,420mm.
+All AMG versions have a marginally wider track, while the Premium Plus variants ride lower with springs shortened by 15mm.

 Leg room, head room & passenger space